-Meditate for 5 Minutes
+1. Meditate for 5 Minutes

 The cat/cow pose is good for the spine and can help you to feel more relaxed before meditating.
-It also helps to warm your body up, so it’s a good exercise to start with if you’re new to yoga.
-Once you’re comfortable doing this pose, sit in a chair or on the floor with your back straight and eyes closed.
-Focus on your breathing for five minutes, ensuring that each exhale longer than each inhales.
-You can also find other meditation poses online.
-Look for meditation videos that you can easily follow while doing it at home.
+It also helps to warm your body.
+Once you’re warmed up, begin your meditation by sitting in a chair or on the floor with your back straight and eyes closed.
+When you are comfortable, focus on your breathing for five minutes, ensuring that each exhale is longer than each inhale.

-Take a Bath
+2. Take a Bath

-Practice Deep Breathing
+3. Practice Deep Breathing

 You can do deep breathing anywhere at any time, whether you’re sitting in your car or walking down the street.
 When you are feeling stressed and anxious, pause and focus on your deep breaths for a few minutes.

-Pay Attention to Your Body
+4. Pay Attention to Your Body

 Do you feel your heart beating faster or your muscles tense?
-That’s normal — it’s just your body reacting to the stress.
+That’s normal — it’s just your body reacting to stress.
 As you breathe deeply, try to relax and focus on making small movements with your hands or feet that will help you calm down.
-Or, instead of focusing on your breathing, think about how good it feels when you’re not stressed out!
+Or, instead of focusing on your breathing, think about how good it feels when you’re not stressed out.

 Try to do something you enjoy.
 Think about something that makes you happy, like playing with your kids or reading a book.
 If nothing comes to mind, try calling a friend who always makes you laugh.
 Even if they can’t talk now, knowing someone will listen when things get tough is comforting.

-Practice Stretches
+5. Practice Stretches

 It’s easy to get tense when you’re stressed, so take a few minutes to stretch.
 You can do this while thinking about something that makes you happy or just by focusing on the pleasant feelings in your body.
 Loop a rubber band around one wrist and gently pull it toward your other hand until you feel like letting go to relax even further.